NC Innovations Waiver and Innovations Waiver Waitlist

 • Live in North Carolina

 Participation in the NC Innovations Waiver is based on eligibility and availability.
 There are a limited number of slots available.
 Individuals who are eligible for the NC Innovations Waiver may have to wait for a slot to become available.
-While waiting for a slot, the individual’s name should be placed on the waitlist for the NC Innovations Waiver.
-The waitlist is called the Registry of Unmet Needs.
+While waiting for a slot, the individual’s name must be placed on the waitlist for the NC Innovations Waiver.

 Ask to speak to someone about the NC Innovations Waiver.
 A Member and Recipient Services staff person will tell you what information is needed and help you complete an application.
-A Vaya staff person will contact you to tell you if your application meets the requirements for the NC Innovations Waiver and the Registry of Unmet Needs.
+A Vaya staff person will contact you to tell you if your application meets the requirements for the NC Innovations Waiver and the Innovations Waiver Waitlist.

 The wait time for an NC Innovations Waiver slot is based on how many slots are available.
-Individuals are encouraged to apply and join the Registry of Unmet Needs as soon as they find out they may need services.
+Individuals are encouraged to apply and join the Innovations Waiver Waitlist as soon as they find out they may need services.

 The North Carolina General Assembly approves the number of NC Innovations Waiver slots.
-The NC Department of Health and Human Services’ (NCDHHS’) Division of Health Benefits, also known as NC Medicaid, makes those slots available to LME/MCOs, like Vaya.
-Vaya will contact individuals on the Registry of Unmet Needs when their slot is available.
+The NC Department of Health and Human Services’ Division of Health Benefits, also known as NC Medicaid, makes those slots available to LME/MCOs, like Vaya.
+Vaya will contact individuals on the Innovations Waiver Waitlist when their slot is available.

 NC Innovations Waiver supports daily activities such as bathing, eating, working, developing friendships, and living an active lifestyle.
 The program includes some non-medical services, like respite and home modifications.
 These are not available under traditional Medicaid and may help keep individuals out of institutional settings.